jrheard/cljstone/README.md

 a fun card game

-clone this repo, run `lein cljsbuild once`, and open the generated `resources/public/index.html`
+clone this repo, run `lein cljsbuild once`, and then open `resources/public/index.html`